 Woofer vs Subwoofer, Which Is Better?

 Both speaker systems can reproduce low-frequency sound notes.
-The main difference between the two is that subwoofers reproduce frequencies lower than 30Hz while woofers reproduce sounds in the frequency range 20 to 5000hZ.
+The main difference between the two is that subwoofers reproduce frequencies lower than 30Hz, while woofers reproduce sounds in 20 to 5000hZ.

 So you’re looking to buy a new set of speakers and wonder what the difference is between a woofer and a subwoofer.
 Here’s a quick rundown of the two types of speakers so you can make an informed decision on your purchase.
 Thanks for reading!